river2spring/spa-salon-dapp/README.md

 2. **ZKP Efficiency:** Scroll's design is optimized for ZKPs, which are a core component of the dApp for ensuring privacy.
 3. **Innovative Features:** As a newer blockchain, Scroll is likely to incorporate the latest advancements, providing a more modern and efficient platform for the dApp.

-## GitHub Repository

-You can find the full implementation and documentation of this dApp in the following GitHub repository: [GitHub Repo Link]